 A grade of C or higher is required in all courses taken toward the minor.
 Unless otherwise noted, all courses are 4 credit hours.

 Six CAS LJ courses numbered 240 and above are required for the minor, including:

 - CAS LJ 303 Third-Year Modern Japanese I

 - CAS LJ 304 Third-Year Modern Japanese II

 - At least one course in Japanese literature

-Up to four courses taken in Kyoto through Boston University’s Study Abroad Program may count toward the minor.
-Students may include up to three transfer courses from other colleges, universities, or non-Boston University study abroad programs (but only with approval of the minor advisor) and must take a minimum of three courses (or a minimum of two, if they have four courses approved for credit toward the minor from the above-mentioned programs in Kyoto) on the Charles River Campus.
+Up to four courses taken in Japan through Boston University’s Study Abroad Program may count toward the minor.
+Students may include up to three transfer courses from other colleges, universities, or non–Boston University study abroad programs (but only with approval of the minor advisor) and must take a minimum of three courses (or a minimum of two, if they have four courses approved for credit toward the minor from the above-mentioned programs in Japan) on the Charles River Campus.
 Internships taken through Boston University or other study abroad programs may not be credited toward the minor.
 Students who place above CAS LJ 303 and/or LJ 304 may take additional CAS LJ courses above 240 with approval of an advisor.